 There are a ton of political parties in Ukraine, and Zelensky has gotten some heat for banning 19 of them.

-It's debatable whether or not this is appropriate, and under ideal circumstances, you wouldn't want to do this, but these were parties that had ties to Putin and Russia who were in the middle of invading Ukraine.
+But these were parties that had ties to Putin and Russia who were in the middle of invading Ukraine.

 The other accusation about him being anti-democratic is that the planned election in 2024 was canceled.

-Pretty much every leader in Ukraine, pro Zelensky or not, agrees that in a wartime condition like the one they're in, it would be impossible to hold a free and fair election.
+Pretty much every leader in Ukraine, pro-Zelensky or not, agrees that in a wartime condition like the one they're in, it would be impossible to hold a free and fair election.

-A poll conducted by sociological centrist Sosis in uh February 2025 found that 63% of Ukrainians did not want to hold an election until the war was over.
+A poll conducted by sociological centrist Sosis in February 2025 found that 63% of Ukrainians did not want to hold an election until the war was over.

-You can say that not having an election is undemocratic, but there's also an argument that in this position it's the most democratic thing you can do.
+You can say that not having an election is undemocratic, but there's also an argument that in this position, it's the most democratic thing you can do.

 I mean, the idea of trying to hold an election while another country is actively inside your country would suggest that they could probably do some serious damage to the accuracy of your vote count.

-So in terms of being anti-Christian, that's also not true.
+In terms of being anti-Christian, that's also not true.

 In 2024, Zelensky's government passed a bill that outlawed organizations that maintain ties with Moscow and Putin.